top of page

 I’ve been thinking…

 Let’s have a Real Conversation About Catholic Teaching, Mary, Jesus’ Siblings, Tradition, Purgatory, Saints, and the Reformation.
 OK, so I’ve been thinking … A lot, actually.
 And since this is my little corner of the internet, I figured I’d just sit down and invite you into my brain for a minute (or many minutes 😅).
-This is not polished theology.
-This is not “I have it all figured out.”
+This is not polished theology or me thinking “I have it all figured out.”
 This is me, Bible open, tabs open, heart open; trying to understand what’s true.
-I’m not
+I’m no

 Hilda Castillo-Landrum